michael-je/synthetic-state-space-generator/README.md

 This document serves mainly as a guide on the use of software itself.
 For a deeper conceptional understanding on its design, an accompanying research paper will be linked here once available.

 # Getting Started
-To install the API, simply,
+To install the API, simply:
 1. Clone the repository:
 ```
 git clone git@github.com:michael-je/synthetic-state-space-generator.git